Bug Hunting explained

 What is it?

 Our Bug Hunting service offering will pit your external targets against our skilled team of experienced penetration testers, who will seek to identify and report serious weaknesses and exposures.
-Efforts are focussed on the discovery of high impact attack chains that could have significant impact if left unresolved.
+Efforts are focused on the discovery of high impact attack chains that could have significant impact if left unresolved.

 What's included?